-Appeals of decisions concerning procedures, discipline decisions, or any policy interpretation should begin with the teacher(s) involved, then progress to the appropriate administrator, the Director, and then to the Board of Directors.
+Appeals of decisions concerning procedures, discipline decisions, or any policy interpretation should begin with the teacher(s) involved, then progress to the appropriate administrator, the Director, and then to the Board of Directors as outlined below.

-RESOLVING GRIEVANCES
+RESOLVING GRIEVANCES/CONFLICT

-To resolve grievances in accordance with Matthew 18:15, the following procedures have been established.
+To resolve parent/employee grievances in accordance with Matthew 18:15, the following procedures will be followed.

-Parents should take classroom concerns directly to the teacher.
-An earnest effort will be made to resolve the concern by holding at least two formal conferences.

-If not resolved, parents and teachers may take the concerns to the appropriate administrator, who may arrange another conference.
-Every effort will be made to resolve the matter within two such conferences.
+- Parents should take classroom concerns directly to the teacher, athletic concerns directly to the coach.
+An earnest effort must be made to resolve the concern by holding at least one formal, in-person conference with the teacher/coach. - 2.
+If not resolved, parents and teacher/coach may take the concerns to the appropriate administrator/athletic director, who may arrange another conference with all parties involved.
+Every effort is to be made to resolve the matter by all parties.
+The administrator's/athletic director's role is to examine each situation considering the spiritual principles involved, the school's environment and policies and the impacted student's needs.
+The administrator is to make a decision on how to proceed and to ask all parties who are affected to submit to that decision.

-If the concern is still not resolved, parents may request a meeting with the Director, who may also set up a meeting with the Board of Directors.
-The Board will meet with the parents and the Director.

-If necessary, the Board may choose to meet privately to discuss the proper action.
+- As needed, an athletic concern not resolved with the athletic director is to then be referred to the appropriate school level administrator. - 4.
+If the concern is still not resolved due to a party being unable to agree to the decision of the school level administrator or otherwise, parents may request a meeting with the School Director, who may also set up a conference with all involved parties or meet with each privately. - 5.
+If the matter is not resolved, the parents may provide a written request to the School Director for a meeting with the Board of Directors.
+The Board will meet with the parents and the School Director at the next scheduled meeting of the Board of Directors.
+If necessary, the Board may choose to meet privately to discuss the proper action and in such a case communication will be made in a formal letter and mailed to the parents.